History of The Editing Company, Toronto

 When Beth McAuley decided to set her sights on realizing her editorial vision, she knew there would be challenges along the way.
 But she was determined to see her plans come to fruition.
 In less than a year she transformed her home-based venture into a small business set in a professional office space.
 Since 2007, The Editing Company has taken on numerous new clients, launched its website, and focused its plans for future growth.
 Beth and her team are ready for the challenges of moving the company forward.

-"Together we're building a really dynamic editing service.
-I knew from the start that this would be very challenging, but I am confident it will work.
+"Together we are building a really dynamic editorial service company in Toronto.
+I knew from the start that this would be challenging, but I was confident it would work.
 My passion to realize my vision is what continues to drive me onward."

 You may not know it, but a great deal goes into transforming a manuscript from a rough draft into a published book.
 With decades of collective experience in the publishing field, The Editing Company team is well aware of the trials and tribulations that come with the territory of editing and proofreading.